rutgerhrm/valid8/README.md

 # Valid8
-A simple tool that automates the generation of Nuclei templates based on user-specified parameters.

-Includes a web-based UI that captures user input.
+Automatically generates and executes Nuclei YAML templates out of user-specified target and payload values, all within a user-friendly web interface.

 ## Overview
-Valid8 is a simple proof-of-concept Sinatra app to generate Nuclei YAML templates for different vulnerability categories based on user input.
-The project currently supports three vulnerability categories: Reflected XSS, Open Redirect, and PHPinfo() disclosure.
+Valid8 is a simple proof-of-concept Sinatra app to generate and execute Nuclei YAML templates for different vulnerability categories based on user input, ultimately validating the presence of these vulnerabilities.
+The project supports three vulnerability categories: Reflected XSS, Open Redirect, and PHPinfo() disclosure.

 ---